-Being a sequel, SteamWorld Dig 2 was necessarily focused on taking everything that made its predecessor work.
+Being a sequel, SteamWorld Dig 2 was necessarily focused on improving upon everything that made its predecessor work.
 It was incredibly successful at that—as I said in my review—had the side effect of giving me an urge to play the original SteamWorld Dig again.
 I re-downloaded the PS Vita version and played through it again, loving every minute of it but also appreciating the sequel’s improvements that much more.

 A few months later, and SteamWorld Dig is back again with a release on Nintendo Switch.
 It’s a homecoming of sorts, seeing as the whole SteamWorld series was born on a Nintendo handheld.
 It’s also at least the third or fourth time I’ve played through this game, and I still love it every bit as much as I did the first time.
 This is a game that’s stood the test of time well, and I’ve no doubt it’s one I’ll return to time and again in years to come.